akk014/DES222_RayMinder_ProcessJournal/index.md

 Once the idea was ready, we started working on a first design of the app.
 We thought about what the app should show and which buttons with functionality it should include.
 We drew a few sketches on paper.
 ![Sketch of App on Paper](./Images/AppPaperSketch.png)

 We though about how to create groups.
 The solution that seemed best fitting for us, is to register users with their email.
 Users also have to add their skin type when registering.
 This is needed for the recalculation of when to apply sunscreen.
 We thought about putting that option near the reapply-button, but since this attribute doesn't change it is better suited in the register process.
+For more simplicity we ended up using usernames and an SPF and skintype dropdown on the page of the reapply button.

 The idea of having two main pages in the app, one for the user themselves and one for friends, came to our minds instantly as these are the main interactions with the RayMinder caps.
 For how to navigate between the two pages, we first thought about a hamburger menu to change the pages.
 We settled on a tab layout as users can switch between tabs faster than if they have to open a menu first.
 The app also doen't include too many informations on one page, so the constant inclusion of the tabs doesn't make it too crowded.